btrask/zzdbg/README.md

 The text editor in edit mode is just a plain `<textarea>`.

-zzdbg is mainly developed in and for Mobile Firefox.
+zzdbg is mainly developed in and for Mobile Firefox v68.
 It should also work in Mobile Chrome/Safari.

+Some browsers like Safari impose a short maximum bookmarklet length, which zzdbg is too big for.
+Ironically, the only way to run zzdbg in these browsers is through the developer console.

 ### Development notes
 The coding style is "idiosyncratic" because I'm writing it entirely on my phone.
 Some compromises are made to keep the code short enough to fit in a bookmarklet as well.